zacharybaca/no-dog-left-behind/README.md

   /favicons               # Device specific sized favicons /src
   /components             # Reusable UI elements
+    /AdoptableDogs        # List of adoptable dogs from an API /Dashboard            # Main page that displays dog objects /DateWidget           # Component that displays current date/time & calendar events /Disable-
+     Notifications-
-    /Dashboard            # Main page that displays dog objects /ErrorNotification    # Component that displays custom errors /Footer               # Component that displays helpful info about the application /HeroSection          # Component that is the main "center-piece" when the application loads /Login                # Component where a user can login to access their favorite dogs to adopt /Navbar               # Component that provides navigational links to get around the application /PageNotFound         # Component that displays when a user hits an endpoint that doesn't exist /SuccessNotification  # Component that displays custom success messages /SwipeableToast       # Component that includes the ability to be swiped away when on a mobile device /contexts               # App-wide state
+     Toggle               # Component that enables a user to disable or enable notifications /FavoriteDogs         # Component that displays dogs that a user marked as their favorite /ErrorNotification    # Component that displays custom errors /Footer               # Component that displays helpful info about the application /HeroSection          # Component that is the main "center-piece" when the application loads /LoadingScreen        # Component that shows a splash screen while application state is loading /Login                # Component where a user can login to access their favorite dogs to adopt /Logout               # Component that displays 'Logout' or 'Login' depending on the user's authentication state /Navbar               # Component that provides navigational links to get around the application /Notification         # Component that shows a notification that is related to certain activity that a user executed in the application
+    /NotificationBell     # Component that shows a bell icon showing if a user has any notifications, or if they have notifications disabled
+    /PageNotFound         # Component that displays when a user hits an endpoint that doesn't exist /PrivateRoute         # Component that determines if a user can access certain content of the application /SuccessNotification  # Component that displays custom success messages /SwipeableToast       # Component that includes the ability to be swiped away when on a mobile device /contexts               # App-wide state